AMC Spirit: 1982

 Changes to the Spirit for 1982 were mostly mechanical.
 A new 5-speed manual transmission was offered as an option, thus the "Spirit GT became America's first pony car available with a 5-speed gearbox."
 New low-drag front disc brakes were standard.
 Together, they allowed the 2.5 L Spirit to achieve 37 mpgus on the highway, according to the 1982 EPA estimates.
 For automatic transmission-equipped cars, the Chrysler sourced three-speed TorqueFlite ratios were more widely spaced to afford better mileage.

-American Motors Company was always a company that took chances in the name of innovation and promoted the 1982 Spirit in an unusual television ad campaign.
-Trying to differentiate their cars from the competition, and to make a point that the "Tough Americans" come with Ziebart rustproofing and a five-year rust warranty, the ads show a new Spirit dropped into 30 ft of saltwater.
+American Motors Company promoted the 1982 Spirit in an unusual television ad campaign.
+Trying to differentiate their cars from the competition, and to make a point that the "Tough Americans" come with Ziebart rustproofing and a five-year rust warranty, the ads showed a new Spirit dropped into 30 ft of saltwater.